DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->

 <details><summary>
-5. Define a class to represent a bank account.
+05. Define a class to represent a bank account.
 Data members should include the depositor’s name, the account number (use a string), and the balance.
 Member functions should allow the following:

-- Creating an object and initializing it.
+- Creating an object and initializing it.</br>
-- Displaying the depositor’s name, account number, and balance
+- Displaying the depositor’s name, account number, and balance</br>
-- Depositing an amount of money given by an argument
+- Depositing an amount of money given by an argument</br>
-- Withdrawing an amount of money given by an argument
+- Withdrawing an amount of money given by an argument</br>

 Just show the class declaration, not the method implementations.
 (Programming Exercise 1 provides you with an opportunity to write the implementation.)
 </br></br>